 "All tips from my stage performance tonight at Sirens in Columbus will go towards their legal fees," she tweeted.
 "Come support the working women of this city. #letussurvive."

 Klein's office said the charges for the "other women are being reviewed."

 On MSNBC, Avenatti called the sting operation "an absurd use of law enforcement resources."
 He said Clifford was gratuitously taken "on the perp walk to be videotaped getting out of the paddy wagon," and that the two of them had been "up all night dealing with the situation."

 One of the officers involved in the arrest, Steve Rosser, was previously found to have participated in entrapment in 2015.

-Daniels came into the national spotlight in January when she alleged that she had an affair with Trump in 2006 and that she received $130,000 in hush money from his attorney in 2016 in order to stay silent.
+Daniels came into the national spotlight in January when she alleged that she had an affair with Trump in 2006 and that she received $130,000 in hush money from his attorney in 2016 to stay silent.

-The performer is currently suing the president and his former personal attorney, Michael Cohen, to be released from a nondisclosure agreement she says she signed prior to the 2016 election.
+The performer is suing the president and his former personal attorney, Michael Cohen, to be released from a nondisclosure agreement she says she signed prior to the 2016 election.
 Avenatti has also argued the payment was a violation of campaign finance law.

 Trump has denied the affair took place and said he reimbursed Cohen for the payment.